 Copyright, culture, and creativity

 The rational amongst us note that really no one person can dictate how a popular idea is used.
 Once an idea is it there it's up for the taking.
-Nick Briz, in response to the Rihannah performance and inspired by Touch My Body by Oliver Laric, started the Diamonds ( Green Screen Version) project.
-He re green-screen a section of the performance and gifted it back to the internet with the intention that they remix it and add their own aesthetic.
+Nick Briz, in response to the Rihanna performance and inspired by Touch My Body by Oliver Laric, started the Diamonds (Green Screen Version) project.
+He re green-screen a section of the performance and gifted it back to the Internet with the intention that they remix it and add their own aesthetic.

 However, Nick Briz, quoting Jacob Ciocci, reiterates the rational argument of cultural appropriation being inevitable:

-For the most part this idea of culture being cyclical is rational.
+For the most part, this idea of culture being cyclical is rational.
 Whilst it would have been commendable for Rihanna's art directors to acknowledge and thank the Seapunk community that it borrowed from, Seapunk in itself borrows from early 90s aesthetics and even early-day MTV.
 However, where I feel Ciocci's argument falls short is that it does not necessarily take into the account the uneven distribution of power in these incidents.
-For this we need to briefly look at Copyright.

 Thankfully the high profile of this case was enough to get involvement from lawyers and funds to support a legal challenge.
 But this will not always be the case?
 Cultural production might be the cyclical processes of artists borrowing from popular culture and corporations, remixing it, producing new artworks, only to then go on to be borrowed from by corporations, but without expensive highly skilled lawyers who will intervene when our creative process is under threat can we be reassured that we won't be exploited?